 - An unpleasant awareness of your heartbeat

-If these symptoms get worse, surgery may be needed.
-Your doctor may recommend the surgery even if you don’t have significant symptoms, since surgery is most effective if symptoms are not too advanced.
+If these symptoms are present or get worse, surgery may be needed.
+Your healthcare provider may recommend the surgery based on testing, such as an echocardiogram (ultrasound of the heart) even if you don’t have significant symptoms.
+Surgery is most effective if symptoms are not too advanced.

 Both aortic stenosis and aortic regurgitation can result from general aging of the valve.
 Other causes of aortic valve disease include:

-- Heart birth defects (like a bicuspid aortic valve)
+- Heart birth defects such as a bicuspid aortic valve

 - Bacterial infection of the heart valve